-The Maryland Department of Veterans Affairs veteran verification number is a combination of letters and numbers.
-Enter them all.
-The VetBiz verification number is the company's DUNS number.
+- The state veteran verification number, issued by Maryland Department of Veterans Affairs, is a combination of letters and numbers.

 Change of Status Notification - Notify the Governor’s Office of Small, Minority and Women’s Business Affairs within thirty (30) days of any change affecting the firm’s ability to meet the VSBE Program eligibility requirements.

-Providing False Information A person providing false information to the State in connection with retaining, obtaining or attempting to obtain a contract or subcontract under VSBE Program may be subject to one or more of the following:
+A person providing false information to the State in connection with retaining, obtaining or attempting to obtain a contract or subcontract through the VSBE Program may be subject to one or more of the following:

 - A determination by a Procurement Officer that a bidder or offeror is not responsible;